Hiking the 2nd Most Climbed Mountain: Mount Hood

 After enjoying our walk around the lodge, we headed out for a hike to Zigzag Canyon outlook.

-The hike starts out at the Timberline Lodge on a paved service road before branching off to a section of the Pacific Crest Trail (PCT).
+The hike begins at the Timberline Lodge on a paved service road and then diverges onto a segment of the Pacific Crest Trail (PCT).

 It's fun to think that during the winter we occasionally hike the PCT in the Whitewater Preserve (photo below) located in the San Gorgonio Wilderness area in Southern California.
 Same trail, same incredible beauty just 800 miles separating these sections of the PCT.

-Clear skies and excellent views to the south of Mt Jefferson.
-Reaching an elevation of 10,497 ft, Jefferson is the 2nd tallest mountain in Oregon after Mount Hood.
+With clear skies, there are excellent views to the south of Mt.
+Jefferson.
+Standing at an elevation of 10,497 feet, Jefferson is the second tallest mountain in Oregon, following Mount Hood.

 For about half a mile, the trail traverses the Mt Hood ski area following